 Pre-requisite experience and qualifications

-None.
-However, you must be 18 years old to enrol on this course.
+None, however, you must be 18 years old or older to enrol on this course.

-The course starts at 08:30 and will finish at 17:30.
-The course is classroom based with team exercises and scenarios that you will work through based on likely events.
-During the day you your instructor will cover the following:
+The course starts at 8:30am and will finish at 5:30pm.
+The course is classroom-based with team exercises and scenarios that you will work through based on likely events.
+During the day your instructor will cover the following:

 If you are starting a new career then you will need to complete your STCW Basic Safety Training course, mandatory for anybody wishing to work at sea.